JayyWalker/WebDevChallenge/README.md

 - [ ] Incorporate email confirmation and forgotten password functionality.

 ### CMS
-- [ ] Set up WordPress and create a custom theme ~ [Developing a WordPress Theme from Scratch](http://www.taniarascia.com/developing-a-wordpress-theme-from-scratch/)
+- [x] Set up WordPress and create a custom theme ~ [Developing a WordPress Theme from Scratch](http://www.taniarascia.com/developing-a-wordpress-theme-from-scratch/)
-- [ ] Set up Drupal and create a custom theme ~ [Drupal Theming Guide](https://www.drupal.org/documentation/theme)
+- [x] Set up Drupal and create a custom theme ~ [Drupal Theming Guide](https://www.drupal.org/documentation/theme)

-### CSS
-- [ ] Draw Homer Simpson using nothing but CSS.
-- [ ] Create a sprite sheet of Simpsons character components and create your own FrankenSimpson from it.
-- [ ] Vertically center a div.
-- [ ] Create a responsive three column equal height layout divided by 1px borders/dividers.
-- [ ] Create a sticky header.
-- [ ] Create a sticky footer.
-- [ ] Collapse a navigation bar to a hamburger menu when you're using any mobile device ~ [Responsive Dropdown Navigation Bar](http://www.taniarascia.com/responsive-dropdown-navigation-bar/)
-- [ ] Create a responsive website by using CSS media queries.
-- [ ] Collapse a navigation bar to a hamburger menu when you're using any mobile device ~ [Tutorial](http://www.taniarascia.com/responsive-dropdown-navigation-bar/)
-- [ ] Do the same, as the above, but only for the iPhone 6 Plus.
-- [ ] Create a basic CSS3 animation which uses opacity, transform and keyframes.
-- [ ] Try a preprocessor like LESS, SASS or Stylus.
-- [ ] Create a responsive grid with flexbox ~ [Easiest Flex Grid Ever](http://www.taniarascia.com/easiest-flex-grid-ever/)
-- [ ] Create a basic website using Bootstrap
-- [ ] Create a basic website using Foundation
-- [ ] Create a pure CSS parallax scrolling effect

 ### Database
 - [ ] Create a normalized database for storing comments and authors.
 Using that database, display the comments with authors, without incurring N+1 queries to do it.